autowarefoundation/autoware.universe/localization/autoware_pose_covariance_modifier_node/README.md

 ## Function

 This package takes in GNSS (Global Navigation Satellite System) and NDT (Normal Distribution Transform) poses with covariances.

 It outputs a single pose with covariance:

 - Directly the GNSS pose and its covariance.
 - Directly the NDT pose and its covariance.
-- A weighted average of both GNSS and NDT poses and covariances.
+- Both GNSS and NDT poses with modified covariances.

+> - This package doesn't modify the pose information it receives.
+> - It only modifies NDT covariance values under certain conditions.

+## Assumptions

+- The NDT matcher provides a pose with a fixed covariance.
+- The NDT matcher is unable to provide a dynamic, reliable covariance value.

+## Requirements

+- The GNSS/INS module must provide standard deviation values (its error / RMSE) for the position and orientation.
+- It probably needs RTK support to provide accurate position and orientation information.
+- You need to have a geo-referenced map.
+- GNSS/INS module and the base_link frame must be calibrated well enough.
+- In an environment where GNSS/INS and NDT systems work well, the `base_link` poses from both systems should be close to each other.

 ## Description